brakhane/Orisa/orisa/privacy.md

 **Privacy Policy, last updated 2018-12-28**

+You will only be notified of major updates to this policy.
+Minor updates, like reformatting, rewording, etc. will not be announced.

 __**What personal data does Orisa collect, and how it is used?**__

 *• Your Discord ID and your BattleTags that you register with Orisa*